 Bites from mosquitoes and ticks can cause a number of worrisome blood-borne illnesses that are occurring with increasing frequency.
 These problems give homeowners more reasons to clear pests off their property.
 The good news is that there are many ecologically responsible ways to reduce mosquito and tick populations.

 If you've lived in the New York City metropolitan area long enough, you may remember when West Nile virus was first detected locally during the summers of 1999 and 2000.
-Despite efforts to control mosquitoes and to protect the public, more confirmed cases occur each year.
+Despite efforts of moquito control to protect the public, more confirmed cases occur each year.

 Unfortunately, disease-carrying mosquitoes breed rapidly.
 Scientists say that one female mosquito can lay approximately 300 eggs in a teaspoon of water.
 Any amount of standing water can lead to flourishing mosquito populations.
 These are a few areas that harbor mosquito eggs and larvae.